David Walliams: Film

+Theatre

 Awards and honours

 Walliams was given a special award in recognition of his sporting efforts for charity.
 Matt Lucas produced a documentary on the subject, entitled Little Britain's Big Swim.
 On 6 November 2006, Walliams won the Pride of Britain Award for "The Most Influential Public Figure" as he raised more than £1.5 million swimming the channel for the Sport Relief charity.
 Although initially tipped as a contender for the BBC's Sports Personality of the Year poll for 2006, Walliams failed to make the final shortlist of 10 contenders.
 Walliams was given a special award during the ceremony for his achievement.
 In July 2006, he became Patron of 'Cardiac Risk in the Young'.

 At the 2012 National Television Awards, Walliams won the 'Landmark Achievement Award', for his television career and achievements for Sport Relief.
 In December 2012 he won the Specsavers National Book Awards "Children's Book of the Year" for Ratburger.
 In December 2013 he won the Specsavers National Book Awards "Children's Book of the Year" for Demon Dentist.
 In December 2014 he won the Specsavers National Book Awards "Children's Book of the Year" for Awful Auntie.
 Awful Auntie also won the 2014 Specsavers National Book Awards "Audiobook of the Year".

 Walliams has won the award for Best TV Judge at the 2015, 2018 and 2019 National Television Awards.

 He was appointed Officer of the Order of the British Empire (OBE) in the 2017 Birthday Honours for services to charity and the arts.
 He was invested with the honour by Princess Anne.